catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

     get_file: /home/user1/cloud/puppet_bootstrap.yaml

 Here is the heat template that is responsible for creating the new instance.
-The network id values found previously have been added to the relevant parameters below as defaults in order to keep things simple.
+The network id values found previously have been added to the relevant parameters as defaults.
 It is also possible to pass these values in as arguments from the command line, as shown `here`_.

 .. _here: http://docs.openstack.org/cli-reference/heat.html#heat-stack-create